 Another way I promote my blog is through Pinterest.
-I have recently started using Pinterest for my blog after reading Jade Marie’s How To Use Pinterest To Drive Traffic To Your Blog EBook.
+I have recently started using Pinterest for my blog after reading Jade Marie’s The Essential Guide To Pinterest Marketing.
 My monthly viewers on Pinterest went from 2k to 42k, and my blog views actually went up a little.
 Pinterest has not had a huge impact on increasing my blog’s views as compared to Twitter, but as I get the hang of using Pinterest, I can see it having a larger impact.
 If you want to start using Pinterest to promote your blog, I recommend creating pins for your posts on Canva then sharing them in a board that is dedicated to your blog.
 You can then share your pin in blogger group boards such as Pinterest Bloggers, Creators Clan Group Board, and Bloggers Sharing Board as well as groups for the specific niches you blog in.

 I have a love-hate relationship with Instagram, but it has helped me increase my blog’s views.
 I started my Instagram as a personal account then when I started my blog I made my Instagram 100% about my blog.
 Now it is 50-50 where every other picture will be about my blog, and I prefer it this way, but it is up to you to decide how much you want your account to be dedicated to your blog.
 When I share a blog related picture on Instagram, I add something along the lines of “Have you seen my Stranger Things Gift Guide featuring the @ijliuk In a World Full of Tens, Be an Eleven mug?
 If not, link in bio!” or “Have you seen my latest Empties post?
 If not, link in bio!”.
 Then in my Instagram bio I have a link to my blog.
 Like with Pinterest I do not get that many blog views from Instagram, but Instagram is a potential way for you to promote your blog on a different platform.